carbon-design-system/ibm-products/packages/cdai/src/components/IdeNavigation/PageContent/README.md

 CSS on top of the grid to make it left aligned.

 _IMPORTANT_ any child content provided inside this component is expected to be carbon grid rows and or columns.
-Also note that if this isnt used, the IDE specific grid alignment classes will need to be added to your existing components for them to visualy match IDE.
+Also note that if this isn't used, the IDE specific grid alignment classes will need to be added to your existing components for them to visualy match IDE.
 We reccomend use of this component at the top level wherever possible to avoid any missing styling.
 Examples of usage